ianndiga/ianndiga/README.md

 - 💼 **LinkedIn:** [linkedin.com/in/ian-ndiga](https://www.linkedin.com/in/ian-ndiga)

 ---
+NB:ALL MY PUBLIC REPO ARE MY SCHOOL ASSIGNMENTS, PLEASE DON'T INTERFERE WITH THEM OR CHANGE ANYTHING.
+YOU CAN CHECK MY PROJECT ON MY PORTFOLIO.
+THANK YOU IN ADVANCE.
 ⭐ *Thanks for visiting my GitHub profile!*
 Let’s connect, collaborate, and build something amazing together 🚀